btrendler/v3_project_winter/README.md

 projections -- the projected data from using tsne and umap

-aggregator.py -- used for aggregating the data -- takes the data from all patients and converts it to several numpy arrays that are ready for forier analysis.
+aggregator.py -- used for aggregating the data -- performs fft and separates the data to train, test, and validation sets.

+assignment .ipynb -- looks at clustering via UMAP and random forest classifier.

+clustering.ipynb -- k-means, gmm, and rfc gridsearch results.

+clustering_2.ipynb -- several UMAP clusterings

+clustering_figures.py -- used to generate plots

+deep_learning.ipynb -- a deep learning network (not used in the paper)

+fancy_alternative.ipynb -- an alternative to running UMAP on unseen data by including data as unlabeled data into UMAP

+nathan-data-exploration.ipynb -- used for understanding the dataset and generating preliminary plots

+nathan-fourier-exploration-modeling.ipynb -- fft exploration and softmax classification

+nathan-modeling -- main exploration of kalman filtering and softmax classification

+parameter_comparison.py -- exploration of various parameters for UMAP

+parser.py -- converts the edf files to one npz file

+random_forests.py -- grid search for random forest

+reservoir_computing.py -- a walkthrough of reservoir computing

+reservoir_gridsearch.py -- finding optimal parameters for reservoir computing